Advanced Magento 2 Developer Tools For Debugging

 • Supports one-command setup and teardown of dev environments.

-• Allows customizing environment config via YAML files.
+• Allows customizing the environment config via YAML files.

 • Provides tools for database and file sync with production.